bruceravel/demeter/documentation/Athena/analysis/index.rst

    The states of the LCF, PCA, and peak fitting tools are now saved in the project file.
 These states will be restored from a project file if (and only if) the entire project file is imported.
-   Importing only a subset of the groups in the project file will fail to trigger the import of the analysis states.
+   Importing only a subset of the groups in the project file will *not* trigger the import of the analysis states.

    In each case, only the *model* is imported, not the results of the analysis.
 You will likely want to re-run the analysis after